 Blank The file will not be rebuilt next time the project is built.

-Red star The file will be rebuilt next time the project is built.
-Gearwheel The file is being rebuilt.
+Red ball The file will be rebuilt next time the project is built.

+Small red dot The file is being rebuilt.

 The column contains status information about version control.
-For information about the various icons, see:

-• Subversion states, page 114.
+For information about the various icons, see Subversion states, page 116.